 We continue to involve the community, students, families, and educators in ongoing planning discussions, as we move from the design of the new school to permit documents.

-Please check back for progress updates, and opportunities to get involved.
+Please check back for progress updates.